s1seven/documentation/docs/design_approach.md

 ### Examples

-To illustrate the designation of sections (or fields in our understanding) some examples are given.
+To illustrate the designation of sections (or fields in our understanding) some examples are given

 | No | Section designation | Contents |
 |---|---|---|